 The U.S. Department of Housing and Urban Development (HUD) considers housing to be affordable for a household if the household spends less than 30 percent of its income on housing costs.
-A household is considered "cost-burdened" if it spends more than 30 percent of its monthly income on housing costs, while those who spend more than 50 percent of their income on housing costs are considered "severely cost-burdened."
-In Antioch, 20.3 percent of households spend 30-50 percent of their income on housing, while another 20.8 percent of households are severely cost burden and use the majority of their income for housing.
+A household is considered-"cost-burdened" if it spends more than 30 percent of its monthly income on housing costs, while those who spend more than 50 percent of their income on housing costs are considered-"severely cost-burdened."-In Antioch, 20.3 percent of households spend 30-50 percent of their income on housing and are considered cost burdened; while 20.8% percent of households are severely cost burdened and spend over 50 percent of their income on housing.